rdparedes/raycasting-c/part-2/README.md

-# Raycasting in C - Part 1
+# Raycasting in C - Part 2

 ## Building the project

-If you are in Linux, just use `g++` by running
+Compile by running

 ```
 make
 ```

-If using other OS, check out [this list](http://www.stroustrup.com/compilers.html) to find out what's the most appropriate compiler.

 ## Run it